 - Develop further understanding of computer structure and how it works

-• Develop understanding of programme structures and produce apps
+- Develop understanding of programme structures and mobile apps

 Key Stage 4

 This vocationally-related qualification takes an engaging, practical and inspiring approach to learning and assessment.
 It will equip learners with a range of skills and provide opportunities to develop, in context, transferable skills such as research, planning, and review, working with others and communicating creative concepts effectively.
 The hands on approach has strong relevance to the way young people use the technology required in creative media.